LRB-IIMCB/ninetails/README.md

 > **Note**
 >
->**Ninetails** relies on Nanopolish segmentation and therefore may underestimate terminal modifications (last and penultimate nucleotides of the tail).
+>**Ninetails** relies on external signal segmentation (Nanopolish/Tailfindr/Dorado) and therefore may underestimate terminal modifications (last and penultimate nucleotides of the tail).
 >
 </div>